usnistgov/feasst/README.rst

 Interaction potentials

-* Hard spheres
+* Lennard-Jones and Mie with cut/force shift and corrections
-* Lennard-Jones with LRC, cut and force shift
+* Hard spheres and square wells
 * Patchy and anisotropic particles
 * Yukawa and charged interactions
 * Ewald summation and 2D slab correction